-You will see a list of all of your online, hybrid, and web-enhanced courses on the Southeastern Tech ANGEL Homepage under the Courses Section/Nugget.
+- You will see a list of all of your registered courses for the current term on the Southeastern Tech Blackboard Homepage under the Courses Section/Module.

 - Click on the course you want to enter.

-It is very important that you look around each ANGEL course by clicking the tabs and nuggets to learn where everything is located (announcements, syllabus, lesson plan, course work, grades, etc.).
-Along with your email, check the announcements in ANGEL daily.
-Your instructor may frequently post important information in the announcement section of ANGEL.
-Additionally, check your ANGEL email, located within ANGEL, as some instructors may use this as a method of contact also.
+It is very important that you explore each course by clicking the menu items and modules to learn where everything is located (announcements, syllabus, lesson plan, course work, grades, etc.).
+Along with your STC Student email, check the announcements in Blackboard daily.
+Your instructor may frequently post important information in the announcement section of Blackboard.

 If you have any problems logging in or experience technical difficulties, contact your course instructor FIRST for assistance.
 In the event that your course instructor is unable to provide appropriate assistance, contact the appropriate Blackboard point of contact.

 I have not heard from my online instructor.
 What should I do?

 Log in to your course(s).
 Your instructor should have an announcement on how to get started in the course.
-Also, check your STC student email and course ANGEL mail located within each course.
+Also, check your STC Student Email account.
 You may contact your instructor if you have any questions.
-When in doubt, email instructors using both school email and ANGEL mail.
+Instructor contact information is posted on the course syllabus and in Blackboard.

-First Week of Semester: If your course disappears, this most likely means you were purged due to financial aid or no-showed for not adhering to the “getting started” expectations.
+First Week of Semester: If your course disappears, this most likely means you were purged due to financial aid or no-showed for not adhering to the No Show Requirements.
 Contact your instructor.

-During Semester: If your course disappears, your account has most likely been disabled by your instructor because you have exceeded the attendance policy or it could be due to a purge.
+During Semester: If your course disappears, your account has most likely been disabled because you have exceeded the attendance policy or it could be due to a purge.
 Contact your instructor.

-End of Semester: ANGEL courses will be disabled after the last day of classes.
+End of Semester: Blackboard courses will be disabled after the last day of classes.
 Contact your instructor for questions concerning your course or see BannerWeb for your final grade.

 How long do online courses last?

 Online courses begin and end following the same calendar as traditional, face-to-face courses.
-A semester is approximately 15 weeks long.
+Full-term semesters during fall and spring are 15 weeks long.
 Some courses are also offered on shorter minimesters.
 The short summer semester is approximately 9 weeks long.
 The course structure will require that students adhere to these schedules in order to successfully complete the course.
 Some instructors/courses allow students to work ahead and others require that students stay on a week-by-week basis.
 The course syllabus, lesson plan, and/or the calendar will further guide student progress.

 Do I have to come to campus for an online course?

 All online courses require one proctored event that will be administered on separate days during the semester—once on the Vidalia campus and once on the Swainsboro campus.
 Students must attend one of the proctored sessions as scheduled on the Lesson Plan/Course Calendar.
-The event will be monitored by the instructor.
-Students living further than 75 miles from the instructor’s home campus can secure an approved off-campus proctoring site.
+The event will be monitored by the instructor or an approved proctor.
+Students living farther than 75 miles from either campus can secure an approved off-campus proctoring site.
 Students arranging off-campus proctoring must take the event on one of the originally scheduled days.
 Off-campus proctoring paperwork must be submitted a full two weeks before the date of the proctored event.
-Please see the proctoring information on your syllabus, in your ANGEL course, and in the school catalog.
+Please see the proctoring information on your syllabus, in your Blackboard course, and in the school catalog.
 Some classes may require more than one campus visit.
 Check your syllabus at the beginning of the semester.